 Performance Payment: An incentive that rewards homeowners for electricity production.

-Renewable Energy: Most often used with legislation or policy-based changes, in which solar is a component of wind, geothermal, hydro, forms of power.
+Renewable Energy: Most often used with legislation or policy-based changes, in which solar is grouped with wind, geothermal and hydropower.

-Smart Thermostat: An electronic thermostat that can report energy data to the customer and controlled remotely through a phone or computer.
-E.g., The Nest Smart Thermostat.
+Smart Thermostat: An electronic thermostat that can report energy data to the customer and is controlled remotely through a phone or computer, e.g., The Nest Smart Thermostat.

 Solar Shades: A window covering that lets in partial light while blocking heat; solar shades are mainly used in extremely hot markets.

-Solar Screens: They are special screens that are put on the outside of the home to help decrease the heat that enters the home.
+Solar Screens: Special screens installed on the outside of the home to help decrease the heat that enters the home.